-This is the story of how hundreds of competitors, mechanics, businessmen, companies, fans and loved ones involved in motorcycle road racing came together for a worthy cause--to reduce the risk of serious injury faced by our racers.
+This is the story of how hundreds of competitors, mechanics, businessmen, companies, fans, friends and loved ones involved in motorcycle road racing came together for a worthy cause--to reduce the risk of serious injury faced by our racers.

 Some donated $5000, some donated $20.
 They donated in their own names, they donated as "anonymous," they donated in memory of riders who have died because they hit bare walls or fences or barriers or embankments with nothing positioned in front to absorb energy.
 They sent checks, called in credit card numbers, handed us cash at races.

 The response demonstrated that rider safety is a major issue to everybody involved in motorcycle road racing.

 Our quest to fund Airfence--think of it as a giant pre-inflated air bag positioned in front of hard objects around a racetrack--began with an editorial on roadracingworld.com, posted April 17, 2001.
 For three years we had been talking about the need for more Airfence, lots of Airfence (generically, soft barriers, but commonly referred to as Airfence regardless of brand).
 There was a lot of talk, but no action, no sense of urgency for race officials and trustees to act on improving safety.

 There was a lack of will among officials; there was a lack of knowledge within the motorcycle racing community and the general public concerning the benefits of soft barriers.
 More importantly, attitudes needed to change.
 This must happen.
 Not one more unnecessary injury should occur as long as we have something like this that can prevent it.